Taco Bell: Australia

 Taco Bell first opened in Australia in September 1981, but Taco Bell was ordered to change its name after the owner of a local restaurant successfully sued Taco Bell for misleading conduct.
 The local restaurant was called "Taco Bell's Casa" and had been operating in Australia since the 1970s.
 The owner successfully argued that Sydneysiders would confuse the takeaway chain with his restaurant, and this would damage his reputation.
 Taco Bell later opened in 1997 in Australia with a store in the cinema district on George Street, Sydney and a year later in 1998 within a few KFC stores in the state of New South Wales, but by 2005, the Taco Bell brand was pulled out of the country.

 On September 13, 2017, Collins Foods announced that Taco Bell would return to the Australian market, with their first store being situated in the Brisbane suburb of Annerley in Queensland using a refurbished Sizzler restaurant which had closed earlier that year.
 The Annerley store opened on November 4, 2017.
 In 2018, Collins Foods signed a development deal with Yum!
 Brands to open over 50 Taco Bell restaurants across Australia between January 2019 and December 2021.
 A legal dispute with Victoria-based restaurant chain Taco Bill was resolved in February 2020.

 As of February 2024, there are 39 Taco Bell restaurants across Australia; 12 in New South Wales, 13 in Queensland, nine in Victoria, and four in Western Australia.
 There are also plans to open restaurants in other locations, such as Canberra, the Central Coast, Port Macquarie and Toowoomba.
 While the chain has grown nationwide, both of its two outlets in North Queensland closed in November 2022, which were previously locations in Cairns and Townsville.
-In April 2025, Taco Bell owner Collins Foods announced to exit the Australian operations.
+In April 2025, Taco Bell owner Collins Foods announced to exit the Australian operations, with the prospect of finding a buyer in 12 months or else winding up the business.

+In March 2026, just weeks from the deadline, Collins Foods successfully transferred the operations to Restaurant Brands, another partner in the area.
+6 stores will close in Queensland and 1 in Victoria, leaving 20 in the deal but saving the company from demise and a more exorbitant closure.